nhambardzumyan/roulette-multiplayer-game/README.md

 - TypeScript: A superset of JavaScript that adds static type checking.
 - Express: A fast, unopinionated, minimalist web framework for Node.js.
 - Material-UI: A popular React UI framework for implementing Google's Material Design.

+## To-Do

+- **Create a new winning/result phase**
+  - Implement a phase in the game to automatically display the winners once the game ends.
+  - Store winners and history into a db.
+- **Highlight winning players:** Ensure that players who win are prominently highlighted.
+- **Update Dashboard**: Update the dashboard to show all players placed bets and their results for better visibility.

 ## License